RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab8-cicd.md

 The first step is to create a build configuration that is based on a Jenkins pipeline strategy.
 The pipeline is written in the GROOVY language using a Jenkins file format.

-> Use the CLI or webconsole to create an OpenShift build configuration object.
+> Use the OpenShift CLI or Web Console to create an OpenShift build configuration object.

 {{< panel_group >}}